Dupuytren's disease: needle aponeurotomy procedure

 What are the risks and possible complications from this procedure?

-As with any surgery complications can occur, but with Dupuytren’s contracture they tend to be mild, if they happen at all.
+As with any surgery, complications can occur.
+However, with Dupuytren’s contracture they tend to be mild, if they happen at all.
 Complications can include the following.

-Despite the list of complications and risks, please remember that most patients have an uncomplicated routine procedure with very satisfactory recovery and outcome.
+Please remember that most patients have an uncomplicated routine procedure.
+They are very satisfied with their recovery and outcome.

 Will I have to stay in hospital overnight?

-No. The surgery is a day case procedure, so you will be in the hospital for a few hours only, and can then go home again.
+No, this is a day case procedure.
+You will be in the hospital for a few hours only, and can then go home.

 Will I have an anaesthetic?